 Neuschwanstein Castle is one of Germany’s most visited tourist attractions.
 It is located in the very south of Bavaria, close to the border to Austria.
 Built as a retreat for King Ludwig II of Bavaria the castle is a rewarding destination in a beautiful landscape.
 You can easily reach Neuschwanstein with public transport.
 From Munich and Augsburg direct trains run to Füssen, from where you can travel to the visitor centre at the foot of the castle.
 Here you will find all information you need about how to travel to Neuschwanstein by train and bus.

 Munich to Füssen by Train

 German Railways (DB) offer hourly connections from Munich to Füssen.
-Every two hours a direct train runs on this route.
+Every two hours a direct train runs on the Munich-Füssen route.
 An additional connecting service operates every two hours as well, requiring a change of trains in Buchloe.
-You will find a train from Munich every hour, departing at the minutes 51, 52 or 53.
+You will find a train from Munich every hour.
 The trains arrive in Füssen just about two hours later.
 Travel times are the same for both the direct trains as well as the connections with a change of trains in Buchloe.
 At the central station of Munich you will find the trains departing from platforms 27 to 36.
 These are located outside of the main hall in the so called “Starnberg wing station”.
 Just walk along platform 26 to reach this part of the station.
 Calculate with a few minutes more when changing trains here.

 Detailed schedules are available from the schedule planner: http://plan.rail.cc/